Skip to main content

 Every agent you create on Blockchain0x gets its own dedicated wallet on Base.
 The wallet is non-custodial - you connect an existing EVM wallet via RainbowKit or Reown, and we never see your private keys.
 Your agent's funds stay under your control at all times.

-The wallet is USDC-only at MVP.
+The wallet is USDC-only today.
 We chose USDC because it is the dominant stablecoin in the AI agent ecosystem, it is native on Base (not bridged), and it gives your agent's payment experience zero price volatility.
 No wondering whether $10 of value will still be $10 tomorrow.

 WHAT YOU CAN DO